 - This was the aim of the Adam Project in NEEDLESS.

 - During Marvel's Civil War crossover, Tony Stark, Reed Richards, and Hank Pym use a single hair to create a clone of Thor.
 He was basically a cyborg killing machine loosely under their control - one of the first things he did was kill Bill Foster.
 Hercules considered him an insult to the real deal, and when Thor got back he outright curb-stomped Tony for the move.

 - An Ongoing DC Vertigo Miniseries called Punk Rock Jesus Deals with a Clone of Jesus being raised on reality television, rebelling against the show and then using his fame to form a punk rock band.

-- Used in the 2001 film Revelation, where the Knights Templar attempt to clone Jesus from DNA left on the four nails used to crucify the original in hopes of using the clone as a puppet messiah to rule the world.
-It's implied at the end of the film that the cloned Jesus is The Antichrist while the baby born from Mira and the late Jake's union is the true messiah since Mira was Magdalene's descendent and Jake was Christ's descendent via the Merovingian dynasty.
+- Used in the 2001 film Revelation (no relation to the film from the Apocalypse series), where The Knights Templar attempt to clone Jesus from DNA left on the four nails used to crucify the original in hopes of using the clone as a puppet messiah to rule the world.
+It's implied at the end of the film that the cloned Jesus is The Antichrist while the baby born from Mira and the late Jake's union is the true messiah since Mira was Mary Magdalene's descendant and Jake was Christ's descendant via the Merovingian dynasty.
 As predicted by Revelation 12.4, the baby is kept a secret from the order until he can oppose them and the Grand Master's puppet Christ.